 This in-person event covered key findings from the BioME Industry Report and focused on the industry's importance within Maine.
-In addition to opportunities, participants also "heard from executives and thought leaders from some of New England's most innovative organizations and took part in dynamic panel discussions."
+In addition to Bioscience Association of Maine significant networking opportunities, participants also "heard from executives and thought leaders from some of New England's most innovative organizations and took part in dynamic panel discussions."
 MTI's President, Brian Whitney served as one of the expert panelists.